pyeventsourcing/eventsourcing/README.md

 Take care in locating the calls to setup the tables and connect to the database.
-The appropriate solution in your context will depend on your model of execution: normally you want to setup the connection once per process and setup the tables once only, but in a test suite and sometimes in migration scripts (especially if your migration scripts somehow unfortunately interact with your test suite) you may need to do such things more than once.
+The appropriate solution in your context will depend on your model of execution.
+Normally you want to setup the connection once per process, and setup the tables once only.
+But in a test suite (and sometimes in migration scripts, especially if your migration scripts somehow unfortunately interact with your test suite) you may need to do such things more than once.